Synthetic Control Inference for Staggered Adoption: Introduction

-We apply the staggered synthetic control method to study the effects of board gender diversity policies introduced in a staggered time frame across 14 countries in EU.
+We apply the staggered synthetic control method to study the effects of board gender diversity policies introduced in a staggered time frame across 14 countries in the EU.
 Two challenges motivate the use of staggered synthetic control in this setting.
 First, we are interested in the long run impact of the policies on employment outcomes.
-Since these outcome variables are available at the aggregated country level, the moderate number of observations may not fulfill the large sample assumption used in a generalized diff-in-diff asymptotics.
-Generalized diff-in-diff, as discussed above, also does not correspond to meaningful estimates in dynamic treatment effects.
+Since these outcome variables are available at the aggregated country level, the moderate number of observations may not fulfill the large sample assumption used in generalized diff-in-diff asymptotics.
 Second, there are only few European countries with no policy yet, such as Cyprus and Malta, which tend to be smaller and less comparable to the treated European countries, such as France and Belgium.
 As such, using traditional synthetic control, we have limited control candidates.

-Using our proposed methodology, we first show that corporate board female ratio increased significantly after the policy announcements.
-This increase is realized gradually from an average of 2\% increase in the first year after the policy announcement, to 6\% increase after four years.
-We then examine how the board gender policies affect labor outcomes related to gender equality.
-We study the extent to which female invests in their career by looking at part-time employment.
-If a higher female presentation at the board encourages other female employees in believing a weaker glass ceiling, these female employees may be less likely to switch from full-time to part-time employment for family reasons.
-We find evidence supporting this effect for the professional occupation group, where there is a 10\% decrease in part-time female to male ratio, and around 4\% increase in full-time female to male ratio.
-We do not observe similar effects, however, for workers and basic employees.
+Using our proposed methodology, we show that corporate board female ratio increased significantly after the policy announcements.
+This increase is realized gradually from an average of 6\% increase in the first year after the policy announcement, to 11\% increase after four years.
+Moreover, in the long term, policies implemented via quotas lead to greater effect than those implemented via disclosure mandates.

-We aim to make two contributions.
-First, we propose an adaptation of the synthetic control methodology to allow other treated units to be part of the synthetic control.
-As discussed above, our methodology provides many advantages over alternative methods, particularly the ability to study dynamic effects.
-Second, we provide insights on the dynamic effects of board gender equality policies to mitigate the glass ceiling.
-While prior papers focus on short term firm level impacts, we find that the policies have long term societal impact.
-In particular, the policies motivate more female professionals to work full-time instead of part-time.
+Our paper is related to two streams of literature.
+First, there is a rising literature on estimating treatment effects for policies with staggered adoption.
+Several papers extend DID method to accommodate this setting; see, e.g. \citet{Sun2021,Borusyak2024,Callaway2021,DeChaisemartin2020,Goodman-Bacon2021}.
+Among them, the method proposed by \citet{Callaway2021} is the most similar to ours in spirit.
+They estimate the block-level treatment effects and then construct estimators for interesting parameters, allowing for great flexibility.
+However, all of the aforementioned works rely on some strong notion of common trend, which is likely to fail in many cases.